 You might also like:

-Family photography in the East Bay Area, serving the Berkeley, Albany, El Cerrito and Emeryville areas.
-A woman-owned and LGBTQ-friendly business.
+Lifestyle family photography in the East Bay Area, serving the Berkeley, Albany, El Cerrito and Emeryville areas.
+Shelly Rivoli Photography is a woman-owned and LGBTQ-friendly small business in the San Francisco Bay Area.